1712n/dn-institute/content/market-health/docs/market-health-metrics.md

 ---
-title: Market health metrics
+title: MH metrics API Documentation
 bookToc: true
 weight: 10
 ---

 ## Market Health Metrics Documentation

 This documentation provides a guide on how to use and interpret market surveillance statistical metrics from the DNI [free API](https://rapidapi.com/DNInstitute/api/crypto-market-health) to identify anomalies and manipulations on cryptocurrency exchanges.
-Feel free to sumbit your analytical articles based on the API data here!
+Feel free to open a pull request with your analytical article based on the API data [here](https://github.com/1712n/dn-institute/tree/main/content/market-health/posts)!

 Indicator | Description | API metric
 -- | -- | --